 2. If a section (including a combined section) that is assigned to an adjunct is subsequently reassigned on or after the Friday prior to the start of the session in which that section (including a combined section) was to be offered, and no offer of an alternative section assignment is provided to the affected Adjunct, then the Adjunct shall receive a one-time payment of $150.00.

-3. This provision does not apply to course sections that are reassigned due to an Adjunct exceeding contact hour load maximums.
+This provision does not apply to course sections that are reassigned due to an Adjunct exceeding contact hour load maximums.

-4. If the course section (including a combined section) is reassigned after the start date of the section, and no alternative section is available, the Adjunct will be paid the prorated amount of the section that has elapsed and a $150.00 one-time payment.
+4. If a course section (including a combined section) is reassigned after the start date of the section, and no alternative section is available, the Adjunct will be paid the prorated amount of the section that has elapsed and a $150.00 one-time payment.

 6. If an Adjunct takes over a section for another faculty member during the term, the Adjunct taking over the section will receive the proportional amount of the remaining adjunct pay for the section.